How Long Do I Have To File A Lawsuit In Pennsylvania?

 *This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.

 You were in a car accident a year ago and are just realizing that your back pain may have been caused by the injuries you sustained in the crash.
 Are you able to make a claim against the driver who caused the accident?
-Perhaps, you’ve just seen a new doctor who says you were misdiagnosed years earlier, and the treatment you received has made your condition worse.
+Perhaps, you’ve just seen a new doctor who says you were misdiagnosed years earlier, and your treatment worsened your condition.
 Can you go back to your original doctor and sue for malpractice?

 In most cases, the statute of limitations for personal injury claims in Pennsylvania is two years.
 Generally speaking, if a lawsuit is to be filed, it must be done within two years of the date the injury-causing event occurred.
 However, Pennsylvania does have what is known as a discovery rule.
 This rule can extend the length of time a person has to file suit in some cases.
-The discovery rule allows the two-year clock to start ticking at the time the plaintiff knows, or reasonably should have known, an injury occurred and that it was caused by someone else’s actions.
+The discovery rule dictates that the two-year clock starts ticking when the plaintiff knows or reasonably should have known that an injury occurred and someone else’s actions caused it.

-There are special considerations given to minors who suffer injury and file a personal injury lawsuit.
-The Minor’s Tolling Statute says that if the injury happens to a child under the age of 18, the two-year limit doesn’t begin until his or hers 18th birthday.
+Special considerations are given to minors who suffer injury and file a personal injury lawsuit.
+The Minor’s Tolling Statute says that if the injury happens to a child under 18, the two-year limit doesn’t begin until their 18th birthday.
+That means they have until their 20th birthday to file a personal injury claim.

 The statute of limitations for medical malpractice claims follows the same guidelines as personal injury claims.
-Victims of medical malpractice have two years to file a lawsuit, and the clock starts when the injury-causing event takes place, or when the patient discovers (or should have discovered) the injury.
-There are cases in medical malpractice where the patient may not know that an injury has occurred until much later.
-For example, if a person was diagnosed with cancer and learns the cancer was in fact visible on an earlier x-ray, they may have two years after they actually learn of, or discover, the cancer diagnosis to file a lawsuit.
+Victims of medical malpractice have two years to file a lawsuit, and the clock starts when the injury-causing event occurs or when the patient discovers (or should have discovered) the injury.
+In medical malpractice cases, the patient may not know that an injury has occurred until much later.
+For example, suppose a person was diagnosed with cancer and learns the cancer was visible on an earlier x-ray.
+In that case, they may have two years after they learn of or discover the cancer diagnosis to file a lawsuit.

 Medical malpractice statute of limitations also follows the Minor’s Tolling Statute, allowing patients who were under 18 years of age when the injury occurred to file suit until they reach their 20th birthday.